abhishekbutola/dev-ops-challenge/Assignment1/Solution.md

 Steps to follow:

 1. Login to your AWS account
-2. Create 2 s3 bucket dev-challenge-bucket1, dev-challenge-bucket2 and upload index1.html in dev-challenge-bucket1
+2. Create 2 s3 bucket dev-challenge-bucket1, dev-challenge-bucket2 and upload index.html in dev-challenge-bucket1

    "Hello, CDN origin is working fine"

-   and index.html2 in dev-challenge-bucket2
+ then create a folder devops-folder in s3 bucket (dev-challenge-bucket2) and upload index.html

-   ""Hello, CDN 2 origin is working fine"
+   "Hello, CDN 2 origin is working fine"

-3. set bucket1 policy
+4. set bucket1 policy

    {
    "Version": "2012-10-17",